-Is Australia an expensive country to live in?
-Tune in to our live broadcast below with Yashinni Mathiahlagan from StudyAdelaide to understand the cost of living in Australia.
+Are countries like Australia, New Zealand, or Canada expensive countries to study and to live in?
+Tune in to our live broadcast below with Yashinni Mathiahlagan from StudyAdelaide in Australia to understand the cost of living in Australia for example.

 Find out everything, from what you can expect to pay for your bills, accommodation, transport, and course fees.

 Your main options for accommodation are student housing, flat-shares, or home-stays.
 Alternatively, you could rent a property yourself.